 Protecting Your Health

 The ADA provides quality healthcare benefits that are affordable for employees and the company.
-Medical coverage options may include a Preferred Provider Organization (PPO), a Health Maintenance Organizations (HMO) and a Consumer Driven Health Plan with a Health Savings Account (HSA).
+Medical coverage options may include a Preferred Provider Organization (PPO), a Health Maintenance Organization (HMO) and a Consumer Driven Health Plan with a Health Savings Account (HSA).
 We offer a direct reimbursement dental plan.

 Insuring Your Life and Income